Freedom of the press: Iran

 On 26 November 2019, the RSF condemned the pressure on families of reporters by the Iranian regime, saying Iran ranked 170 among 180 states regarding Freedom of Press in 2019.

 In its 2019 annual report, the Committee to Protect Journalists found at least 250 journalists in jail in relation to their work and stated that the number of imprisoned journalists in Iran was 11, citing the crackdown on protests by the Iranian people over rising gasoline prices.
 The report named Eritrea, Vietnam and Iran as "the worst prisons for journalists" after China, Turkey, Saudi Arabia and Egypt.

-On 8 September 2020, Reporters Without Borders expressed concern about the continuing detention and repression of journalists in Iran and warned for the journalists and Reporters who have been arrested for their activities and subjected to harassment.
+On 8 September 2020, Reporters Without Borders expressed concern over the continued detention and repression of journalists in Iran, and warned about the treatment of journalists and reporters who had been subjected to harassment.
 "The Human Rights Council must take more serious action to protect and defend journalists", said an official.

-On Monday, 9 November 2020, Ralf Nestmeyer, vice president of PEN Germany, referred to the repressive methods of authoritarian regimes: "Freedom of expression has declined in many parts of the world".
-He added that dictatorial regimes respond to any criticism with violence and imprisonment.
-This year the World Pen Association (Pen), will concentrate on the fate of writers in Iran, China, Turkey, Peru and Uganda.

 Human Rights Watch condemned the punishment of the death penalty and demanded that it be prevented at all costs, following the 12 December execution of an Iranian dissident on vague charges.
 Rouhallah Zam, the founder of Telegram channel Amadnews, was allegedly detained when he was visiting Iran in October 2019.
 He was deported forcibly to Iran and convicted of vague national security charges, as per Human Rights Watch.
 Zam faced trial for his ‘activism’ after being deported to Iran.
 The Iranian Supreme Court confirmed his verdict on 8 December and the journalist was executed on 12 December.